 This afternoon we arrive at our camp on a farm overlooking the vineyards in the fertile Cederberg area.
 There is time to laze by the pool or enjoy optional wine tasting and explore.

 Returning to camp we have lunch and pack up camp, setting off to our next desert camp.
-Then you have the chance to take an optional desert walk to find out how the San Bushmen have survived in this harsh terrain for thousands of years.
+Later today, you have the chance to take an optional desert walk to discover how the San Bushmen have survived in this harsh terrain for thousands of years.

 On day seven we hop back on our overland adventure truck and head for Swakopmund, the premier seaside destination in Namibia.

-Travel through barren desert, across gravel plains and arid mountain passes, arriving in Swakopmund later today.
+Travel through the barren desert, across gravel plains and arid mountain passes, arriving in Swakopmund later today.

 Have heaps of heart-racing fun on day eight, taking advantage of the myriad of adventure activities on offer in and around Swakopmund.

-And we are off, driving inland to Spitzkoppe, one of the best known landmarks of Namibia.
+And we are off, driving inland to Spitzkoppe, one of the best-known landmarks of Namibia.
 Take a walk around this unusual area dominated by the ancient granite boulders, of the towering Spitzkoppe massif.
+Far from the city lights, tonight is a good night for star-gazing.

 Venture into our first African wildlife reserve - Etosha National Park.
 We drive through the untamed wilderness in our adventure vehicle, spotting wildlife at the watering holes and in the rugged bush.
 Keep your eyes open for predators, ranging from lions and hyenas to cheetahs and leopards.
 Then there are the herbivores - rhinos, elephants, giraffes, wildebeest, zebras and all kinds of antelopes.